TutulDevs/NO-BS-JS/README.md

 For a long time, I was planning to take a deep dive into JavaScript.
 I'm doing it now and documenting my notes in this repository.

-I started this adventure with the Data types.
+I started this adventure with the Data-types.
 Later I will go into all the important concepts including how JavaScript works behind the scenes.
-Finally I will start problem solving in **Leetcode**.
+Finally, I will start problem-solving in **Leetcode**.

 This repository is nothing but my notes and thoughts.
 I hope my notes will be useful for some people.